phorton1/base-apps-artisan/docs/playlists.md

 - The track list is the union of the query lines.
 A track matched by more than one line appears once.

-The order of playlists in the file means nothing; ids order them.
+The order of playlists in the file means nothing; the order numbers do.
 The file is edited by hand in a text editor.
 A server that finds the file missing has no playlists, which is an error worth noticing, not a condition to paper over.